 READ OR PIN: How to Keep Chickens Out of Your Garden

 One of my favorite things is decorating the home inside and out.
-This is why I love plants because they are the best decorations for the outdoors.
+This is why I love plants they are the best outdoor decorations.
 It doesn’t mean they are the ONLY decorations.
 Consider adding little fairy gardens or windmills.

-There are plenty of things to add to the space if you are struggling to fill it up with flowers.
-Big lots, Dollar Tree, Dollar General are all great places to find affordable and cute garden decor pieces.
+Plenty of things to add to the space if you struggle to fill it up with flowers.
+Big Lots, Dollar Tree, Dollar General are all great places to find affordable and cute garden decor pieces.

-No matter what you decide to do don’t get discouraged with the budget.
-There are plenty of ways you can be resourceful and get the look you are going for.
-It may take more time but the efforts will be cost effective and worth it.
+No matter what you decide to don’t get discouraged with the budget.
+There are plenty of ways to be resourceful and get the look you are going for.
+It may take more time, but the efforts will be cost-effective and worth it.